 For the majority of people acne means a 3-4 year period of having to wash their face a few times a day with a very mild soap or antiseptic cleanser, the embarrassment of an oversized pimple on picture day, school dance, or long anticipated date, and perhaps a few rude comments about the alien growth that appeared overnight on their face.
-For most, as they finish high school a or by the times they enter their 20’s acne is typically no more than a very mild inconvenience and a sense of relief at having made it through that awkward stage.
+For most, as they finish high school or by the time they enter their twenties, acne is typically no more than a very mild inconvenience and a sense of relief at having made it through that awkward stage.

 The Pain Caused by Acne

 Where the real issue comes from with acne is the emotional pain and scarring that runs much deeper than the superficial scars on their skin.
-While the reality may be that there are relatively few so shallow or just plain mean to use the acne as an excuse to tease and bully, this few makes those suffering feel like that is the way all see them.
+While the reality may be that there are relatively few who are so shallow or just mean enough to use the acne as an excuse to tease and bully, this few makes those suffering feel like that is the way all see them.
 It often even makes them begin to see themselves as deformed or ugly.
 Some claim disgust at seeing their own face and will not go swimming or shorts for fear of exposing back, legs, o other places afflicted with acne or the scarring it has left.

 This is where a common physical illness that the majority of people experience to some degree becomes a mental health issue of the most serious kind- the kind where a person feels the self-loathing or perceives disgusts from others that makes them think that death is preferable to living.
 While difficult to prove, it can be reasonably surmised based on discussions of the feelings that the acne was never the issue at all.
 They did not decide to attempt suicide because a few pimples or even because of 1000 pimples- they became suicidal because the way they were made to feel while trying to deal with this physical condition.